How to setup Caravan Stabiliser Legs

-Machine surfaces such as bearing journals, coupling housing and other surfaces that have close tolerances require grease.
+Machine surfaces such as bearing journals, coupling housing and other surfaces with close tolerances require grease.

 Grease attracts dirt and grime.
-My wife believes in jumping grease because it magically jumps onto my cloths.
+My wife believes in jumping grease because it magically jumps onto my clothes.

 Drop legs and corner steadied do not require grease.
-There are no grease nipples inserted by the manufacturer.
+The manufacturer inserts no grease nipples.

-If you feel it necessary to grease these parts then feel free however, not all moving parts require grease.
+If you feel it necessary to grease these parts, feel free; however, not all moving parts require grease.

 How to setup Caravan Stabiliser Legs